railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :tax_group: Tax Group, selection

-    *If a default tax if given in the partner it only override taxes from account (or product) of the same group.*
+    *If a default tax is given in the partner it only overrides taxes from accounts (or products) in the same group.*